brianhigh/lp2da/getting_started.md

 The materials have been selected to suit a variety of student backgrounds.
 The software is free, open-source, and will run on Windows, Mac, or Linux computers.

+For each learning module, we will provide a list of materials and assignments.
+You can select the materials which best suit your background (level of expertise and degree of interest).

 We will start with a basic introduction to Python and then proceed to install Python onto your own computer.